Ta Da!

 What's next

-Dogfooding exposed that the AI still struggles with genuinely ambiguous tasks.
+Three open problems: AI still struggles with genuinely ambiguous tasks, API-key dependency doesn't scale, the model has no persistent memory of user inputs.
 The real "what's next" is whatever five people who aren't me tell me is broken.

-User Research Problem Discovery Survey Design Claude API Product Analytics IA Audit AI Product Design Activation Metrics
+User Research Problem Discovery Survey Design IA Audit AI Product Design Activation Metrics

 Next case study